Royalty Pharma plc (RPRX) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Royalty Pharma plc (RPRX) is $52.88, which is $16.02 above the current market price.
-The public float for RPRX is 167.01M and currently, short sellers hold a 3.81% of that float.
-On February 24, 2023, RPRX’s average trading volume was 1.53M shares.
+The average price point forecasted by analysts for Royalty Pharma plc (RPRX) is $52.88, which is $16.88 above the current market price.
+The public float for RPRX is 167.01M, and currently, short sellers hold a 3.81% ratio of that float.
+The average trading volume of RPRX on February 28, 2023 was 1.58M shares.

 Analysts’ Opinion of RPRX